Minal329/Bus-Tracking-System/doc.md

 Product Specification Document

 1. Overview
-UniTrack is a mobile application that uses real-time GPS technology to track university campus buses.
-The app allows students to view live bus locations on a map, get arrival notifications, and check route details.
-Drivers broadcast their GPS location automatically while on duty.
-Admins manage buses, routes, stops, and drivers through a dedicated dashboard.
+In Phase 1, the system uses smartphone-based GPS tracking.
+Instead of dedicated GPS hardware installed in buses, the driver’s mobile device acts as the tracking unit.
+When the driver starts the route, the application collects location data in the background using device GPS and synchronizes it with Firebase in real-time.
+Students can view the live bus location on the map through the application.

 Target Platforms: Android and iOS

 2. Key Features
-- Real-time GPS bus tracking on Google Maps
+- GPS bus tracking on Google Maps
 - Live ETA (Estimated Time of Arrival) for each bus stop
 - Push notifications when bus is near a stop
 - Role-based access for Students, Drivers, and Admins